jw-12138/lessby/README.md

 And finally, the original `lessc` options.

-Since this is an npm pack based on `lessc`, So I think it'll be good incase you want something which I didn't cover.
+Since this is an npm pack based on `lessc`, So I think it'll be good in case you need something I didn't cover.